 What is WCEF?

-WCEF’s volunteer board consists of an executive committee, trustees and advisory members.
-WCEF is also supported by three part-time paid staff members – an executive director, a data manager and a bookkeeper.
+- WCEF’s volunteer board consists of an executive committee, trustees and advisory members.
+WCEF is also supported by two paid positions: Executive Director, Morgan West Hansen, and Data Manager, Greg Sasser.

 Is my donation to WCEF tax deductible?

 - The Walnut Creek Education Foundation is a California non-profit, public benefit, corporation.
 It is a tax-exempt organization under Section 501(c) (3) of the Internal Revenue Code.
 The federal tax ID number for the foundation (EIN) is #94-2915151.
 All donations are tax-deductible to the full extent allowed by law.

 What is your Federal Tax ID number again?